OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 Congratulations!
 You have successfully deployed a fully functional Kubernetes cluster at the edge, and have completed the Quick Start Guide.

-For more information including additional features for the OneKE Appliance, please refer to the documentation at the `OpenNebula Apps Documentation <https://github.com/OpenNebula/one-apps/wiki>`__ project.
+For more information including additional features for the OneKE Appliance, please refer to the `OpenNebula Apps Documentation <https://github.com/OpenNebula/one-apps/wiki>`__.

 .. |external_ip_nginx_welcome_page| image:: /images/external_ip_nginx_welcome_page.png